 - Staff are also trained to give fresh plates to each student, replace any utensil that touches another ingredient, put on new gloves between preparing each menu item, and clean and sanitize grills and other cooking surfaces if a new ingredient will be used.

-- There is a dedicated short-order station, called Plain and Simple, at every dinner meal at the 3 major dining halls.
-The station's offerings are always free of all 8 major allergens, sesame and gluten and prepared without cross-contact.
+- There is a dedicated short-order station, called Allergy Eats, at every dinner meal at the 3 major dining halls.
+These meals are prepared without the Top 9 allergens and gluten, and are prepared by our allergy trained staff who are AllerTrain U Certified.

 Our self-serve areas are limited to the salad bar, grain bar, yogurt and cereal bars, soup and oatmeal bars, and dessert/baked goods area.
 In these areas, examples of our procedures are as follows:

-- These areas never have peanuts, tree nuts or sesame seeds.
+- These areas never have peanuts or tree nuts

 - Croutons are separated from the salad bar.

-- There is separate serving utensils for each food item, and staff will replace these as needed.
+- There are separate serving utensils for each food item, and staff will replace these as needed.

 - All cereal containers are refilled only with the same cereal.